Take Five: Santa Cruz Warriors in Orlando | Golden State Warriors

 Five quick notes on the Santa Cruz Warriors in the G League’s Orlando Bubble

-In an effort to stay up to date with the Seas Dubs, below are five quick notes from Orlando:
+In an effort to stay up to date with the Sea Dubs, below are five quick notes from Orlando:

-- Alen Smailagić posted 19 points in his G League season debut on Wednesday, helping the Santa Cruz Warriors earn a 111-108 win over the Canton Charge.
+- Jordan Poole is leading the Sea Dubs in scoring, averaging 23.1 points per game.

-- Jordan Poole tallied a career-high 37 points in Thursday’s 113-109 victory over the Fort Wayne Mad Ants, leading the G League in points scored in a game (37). .
+- The Santa Cruz Warriors have tallied the most made three-pointers (126).

-- Former Warrior Jeremy Lin added 27 points, seven assists, and six rebounds to Thursday’s feat, going 7-of-14 from the field and 4-of-8 from 3-point range.
+- Alen Smailagić is averaging 11 points and 4.7 rebounds in the G League Bubble.

-- Jordan Poole is leading the G League in points per game (25.3) and total points scored (152).
+- Jeremy Lin ranks second across the league in fast break points (4) and third overall in assists per game (7.2).

-- The Santa Cruz Warriors lead the G League in 3-point shooting percentage (40.4%).
+- The Sea Dubs are shooting 85.5 percent from the charity stripe, the highest free-throw percentage in the league.

-With just nine games remaining in the regular season, the Santa Cruz Warriors prepare for an upcoming matchup against the Salt Lake City Stars on Saturday, Feb.
-20 (4:30 p.m.
-NBCSBA+).
+With just six games remaining in the regular season, the Santa Cruz Warriors look ahead to a matchup against the Memphis Hustle on Thursday, Feb.
+25 (12 p.m.
+ESPN2).
 The G League’s Orlando Bubble will begin single-elimination playoffs on March 8 with the NBA G League Finals set for March 11.

 Sign up and be the first to know when tickets become available and receive presale access.